-King palm is a European hair and beard care brand out of Folkestone/UK.
+King palm is an European hair and beard care brand out of Folkestone/UK.
 This company, run by Russell Lee, fabricates handcrafted all natural and vegan products.
 It was established in 2015.

 More info: https://www.etsy.com/shop/kingpalmproducts

-The hair pomade comes in a 100 g (3.4 ounce) glass jar.
+The hair pomade comes in a 100 g (3.5 oz) glass jar.
 Jar is the same as The Daimon barber ones.
 Some of you may have the previous amber style jars.
 The displayed jar is the current.
 Pomade is whitish.

 I found an ingredients list on Russell’s etsy page which differs from the one on the jar.
 I’ll mention both: